Québec’s electoral systems

 Returning officer

 Municipal elections are managed locally with returning officers responsible for overseeing the election in their area.
-Under the Act respecting elections and referendums in municipalities (AERM), this responsibility falls to the municipal clerk or secretary-treasurer.
+Under the Act respecting elections and referendums in municipalities (AERM), this responsibility falls to the municipal clerk or clerk-treasurer.
 The AERM allows them to exercise authority over an election.

 The returning officer provides services to electors and actual or potential candidates.
 They must ensure the necessary resources and staff are available to carry out all stages of the election.
 They must also ensure that the vote is conducted properly.
 Moreover, they are responsible for sharing information about the current election with the media and the public.